Miguel Ángel Félix Gallardo: Incarceration

-On 20 February 2019, a court in Mexico City denied his request to complete the remainder of his sentence at his home.
+On 20 February 2019, a court in Mexico City denied his request to complete the remainder of his sentence under house arrest.
 The court stated that Félix Gallardo's defense did not provide them with sufficient evidence to prove that his health issues were putting his life at risk.

-On September 12, 2022 it was reported that Félix Gallardo was granted house arrest and will be moved on September 13, 2022.
+On September 12, 2022, it was reported that Félix Gallardo had been granted house arrest and would be moved on September 13, 2022.
 Mexican President Andrés Manuel López Obrador released a statement about his transfer.
 "I do not want anyone to suffer.
 I do not want anyone to be in jail."

 Memoirs

 In 2008, the investigative journalist Diego Enrique Osorno was able to contact Félix Gallardo through the latter's 13-year-old son.
 Félix Gallardo secretly wrote about his life and passed the hand-written notes to Osorno.
 The memoirs include narrative about his arrest and presentation before police, and explains a bit of his family tree, jumping from one topic to another.
 Selections of the 35 pages were published in the Mexican magazine Gatopardo, with background by the journalist.